Morley R.F.C.

-Morley Rugby Union Football Club is a rugby union club based in Morley, West Yorkshire.
+Morley Rugby Football Club is a rugby union club based in Morley, West Yorkshire.
 England.
 The club are famous for playing in a maroon kit and thus are nicknamed "The Maroons".
-They currently play in North 1 East, a level six league in the English rugby union league system, following their relegation at the end of the 2017-18 season.
+They currently play in Regional 2 North East, a level six league in the English rugby union league system, following their relegation at the end of the 2017–18 season.

 Club history

 Morley played and won its first match on the 9 November 1878, against Dewsbury Birkdale.
 Morley was a member of the Northern Union, however, when the Northern Union clubs broke away from the RFU to form what is now rugby league, the Morley representatives missed the train to Huddersfield as they were still in the pub.
 As a result, Morley remained with the RFU and rugby union.

 Ben Gronow was the coach for Morley R.F.C. in the 1930s, however when a history of the club was produced some years later, due to his previous rugby league associations, he was identified as 'unknown' in a team photograph.

 When the club won the Yorkshire Cup for the first time in 1932 in its fourth final, Morley borough council granted permission for the municipal coat of arms to be worn on the club's jerseys.
 The figures and devices on the coat of arms were symbolic of the principal industries of the Borough - the manufacture of woollen cloth, coal mining and quarrying.

 When Morley celebrated its centenary in 1978, a rugby ball bearing the club's foundation date replaced the maxim Industria Omnia Vincit (Work Conquers All) beneath the shield.

 Morley have won the Yorkshire Cup 11 times, and 3 times in a row in the 1970s.
 They also hold claim to being the longest-enduring holders of the cup, having won it in 1938 and 1939.
 The cup was not contested again until 1947 due to the Second World War.
 During the war years, the trophy was in held in safe keeping, in a box under the club secretary's bed.

 In the early 1990s the club climbed to the national second division (which is now National Division One), the division immediately below today's Premiership.
 However, by 1996 they had dropped down to the third tier, then called National Division three which today would be National League 1.